 3 Books Like The Seven Husbands of Evelyn Hugo

 If you like the idea of exploring the corruption that fame can have on beautiful women, you may want to read The Seven Husbands of Evelyn Hugo, which is also by Taylor Jenkins Reid.
-We have a book club guide for Evelyn Hugo and also for her book, Malibu Rising.
+We have a book club guide for Evelyn Hugo, Carrie Soto is Back and Malibu Rising, as well as a full list of all of Reid’s books (rated!)

 If you are interested in learning more about an actual closeted Hollywood star, then Tab Hunter Confidential will make for interesting reading.
 Hunter was the kind of hunky All-American guy that the Hollywood machine loved in the 1950’s.
 He went from stable boy to star, and he had to learn how to navigate the shark infested waters along the way.
 He was also absolutely gay, and his memoir tackles the subject head on.